Rahmeen14/PhotoHolic-/README.md

 # PhotoHolic-
-An Instagram-like, photo-posting site built using NodeJS and MySQL database.
+An mini-social-networking-site, photo-posting site built using NodeJS and MySQL database.

 A video demonstrating the app can be found [here](https://youtu.be/IGPC2egnrCg) (Preferably at 2X)